hslr-s/sun-panel-doc/docs/advanced/custom_js_css.md

 (Experimental feature, subject to potential adjustments in future releases.
 Please stay tuned for further update information.)

 Supported versions: `1.3.0-beta24-01-17` and later.
-If you find the current interface unsatisfactory, want to customize global elements, or add some fun features, you can choose to customize CSS and JS.
+If you find the current interface unsatisfactory, want to customize global elements, or add some fun features, you can choose to customize CSS and JS **(This operation takes effect global and for all accounts)**.You can also go to the [**Discussions**](https://github.com/hslr-s/sun-panel/discussions) to publish your tutorials and let more people use them.

 :::danger
 Do not add JavaScript code from unknown sources to avoid security risks!!!